aaannndddyyy/resume/coverletters/AltaSource.md

 Hello,

-My name is Sam Dodrill and I would like to apply for your open position as a Linux Engineer for your company.
+My name is Christine Dodrill and I would like to apply for your open position as a Linux Engineer for your company.
 I currently help maintain and administrate an IRC network ranking in NetSplit.de's top 100 list of networks that runs mostly on AWS and internally uses a lot of Amazon tools and workflows.
 We currently have near zero downtime and have a lot of monitoring systems in place to notify us within seconds in case of attacks or other rare downtime events.
 I am an avid scripter, favoring scripting together existing tools instead of developing monolithic new tools to do a job.

 I mostly have been using shell scripting recently, mainly for a tool I am still planning out that would be like Puppet or Chef, but I would do it on my own so I can better understand how tools like that work.
 I have written initscripts and deployed custom system services using them.
 I also am a package maintainer for a few packages in Alpine Linux, namely Tor, ShadowIRCD and ii.